mezo-org/musd/docs/README.md

 #### Distribution of MUSD

 The PCV contract has the ability to distribute the MUSD that it accrues from interest and fees.
 All fees are directed to the MUSD Savings Rate vault (configured as the `feeRecipient`).
-The fee split for how to allocate that MUSD between the MUSD Savings Rate vault and protocol loan repayment can be set by governance via `feeSplitPercentage`.
+The `feeSplitPercentage` parameter controls how fees are allocated between the MUSD Savings Rate vault and protocol loan repayment.
+If `feeSplitPercentage` is set to 100%, all fees go to the MUSD Savings Rate vault and no funds are allocated for bootstrap loan repayment, meaning the loan may remain unpaid.
+If set to less than 100%, the specified percentage goes to the vault and the remainder is used for loan repayment or Stability Pool deposits (once the loan is repaid).

-The `feeSplitPercentage` Should be set to 100 (100%) to send all fees to the MUSD Savings Rate vault.
+The `feeSplitPercentage` should be set to 100 (100%) to send all fees to the MUSD Savings Rate vault.
+This means the bootstrap loan will remain unpaid unless governance chooses to allocate fees toward loan repayment by setting `feeSplitPercentage` below 100% or manager may choose to direct part of the emissions towards the initial MUSD protocol.

 The `feeRecipient` address (MUSD Savings Rate vault) and `feeSplitPercentage` in the PCV contract can be changed via governance.